Uranograph

 This allows for dynamic loop memory: old sounds slowly disappear as new ones arrive, creating constantly changing textures.

-One of the most unique features of the Uranograph's looper is Re-Pitch mode, which allows you to treat your recorded loop like a sampler.
+A nice feature of the Uranograph's looper is the Re-Pitch mode, which allows you to treat your recorded loop like a sampler.

 • The note keyboard will turn green, indicating that you're no longer controlling the synth engine.